 |Middle (Mid 50%)||$85||$177,130|

 Highest paying states

-Another simple way to boost your pay as A Pediatrician is to move to a higher paying state.
-However moving to a higher paying state like MS doesn’t mean you will make more overall.
-This is because the expenses at MS may be 2x higher than where you are currently living at right now.
+Another simple way to increase your salary as a Pediatrician is to move to a higher paying state.
+However moving to a higher paying state like MT doesn’t guarantee that you will make more because the expenses at MT might be much higher than where you are currently living at right now.

-According to the BLS, the highest paid / most successful Pediatricians are in the states of MS, UT, MT, SD and MA.
-The average salary in MS is $266040.
+According to BLS, the highest paid Pediatricians are in the states of MT, AK, UT, NH and WI.